Filipino World War II Veterans Parole Program

 - Parents of U.S. citizens over 21 years of age.

-Note: If you are the beneficiary of an approved Form I-130, and your petitioner (the Filipino WWII veteran or spouse) in the United States is still living, you cannot request parole for yourself or your family members under the FWVP Program.
+If you are the beneficiary of an approved Form I-130, and your petitioner (the Filipino WWII veteran or spouse) in the United States is still living, you cannot request parole for yourself or your family members under the FWVP program.
 Your U.S.-based petitioner must file on your behalf.

 Age Limit for Derivative Beneficiaries

-There is no age limit for a principal beneficiary of a Form I-130 to qualify for the FWVP Program.
+There is no age limit for a principal beneficiary of a Form I-130 to qualify for the FWVP program.
 However, any derivative children must be under the age of 21 on the date that we receive your properly filed request to be considered for parole under this program.
-Forms I-131 submitted for derivative children who are 21 years of age or older on the date we receive the properly filed application will be denied.
+We will deny any Form I-131 submitted for derivative children who are 21 years of age or older on the date we receive the properly filed application.
 We will not return the associated filing fees.
-We will continue to process the applications for any other beneficiaries, including the principal beneficiary and his or her spouse and unmarried children under 21.
+We will continue to process the applications for any other beneficiaries, including the principal beneficiary and their spouse and unmarried children under 21.

 Circumstances That Could Affect Eligibility

-If you are a Lawful Permanent Resident and become a U.S. citizen after you have properly filed your FWVP Program application, there are two options.
+If you are a lawful permanent resident and become a U.S. citizen after you have properly filed your FWVP program application, you have two options:

-If you become a U.S. citizen before you request parole under the FWVP Program, we will deny any applications filed on behalf of “immediate relatives."
+If you become a U.S. citizen before you request parole under the FWVP program, we will deny any applications filed on behalf of your immediate relatives.

 A change in the marital status of a Form I-130 beneficiary relative could affect your relative’s eligibility for the FWVP Program.

-Relatives who are not eligible for the FWVP Program if they are married include:
+Married relatives who are not eligible for the FWVP program include:

-- Petitioners (including self-petitioners) will be required to file FWVP Program applications for all family members associated with the same underlying approved Form I-130 at the same time.
-Derivative beneficiaries will only be considered for parole if the principal beneficiary on the Form I-130 is approved for parole.
-Derivative beneficiaries are not eligible for the FWVP Program on their own, and any Form I-131 applications you file on their behalf will be denied if the principal beneficiary is not approved for parole.
+- Petitioners (including self-petitioners) will be required to file FWVP program applications for all family members associated with the same underlying approved Form I-130 at the same time.
+We will only consider derivative beneficiaries for parole if we approve the principal beneficiary on the Form I-130 for parole.
+Derivative beneficiaries are not eligible for the FWVP program on their own, and we will deny any Form I-131 you file on their behalf if we do not approve the principal beneficiary for parole.

-- Requesting the Addition of a Spouse or Child to an Approved Form I-130 (Add-on Derivative Beneficiaries).
-If a principal beneficiary has married or has had a child since the underlying Form I-130 was approved, and the spouse and/or child could be considered as “add-on” derivative beneficiary in the immigrant visa context, you may file an FWVP Program application on behalf of that principal beneficiary’s spouse and child under age 21 (often referred to as an “add-on” derivative).
+- Requesting to add a spouse or child to an approved Form I-130 (add-on derivative beneficiaries): If a principal beneficiary married or had a child after we approved the underlying Form I-130, and the spouse and/or child could be considered an “add-on” derivative beneficiary in the immigrant visa context, you may file an FWVP program application on behalf of that principal beneficiary’s spouse or child under age 21.

-- Derivative children listed on the approved Form I-130 who are already, or who will be, 21 years of age or older before you properly file an FWVP Program application, will not be eligible for the FWVP Program.
-The date an application is considered filed is the date that it is received by USCIS.
+- Derivative children listed on the approved Form I-130 who are already, or who will be, 21 years of age or older before you properly file an FWVP program application will not be eligible for the FWVP program.
+We consider the date an application is filed as the date that we receive it.
 If you file an application on behalf of a derivate child and we receive it after the child has turned 21 years of age, we will deny your application.

 How to Request Parole

-If you (the petitioner or self-petitioner) want your relatives considered for the FWVP Program, you must follow the FWVP Program-specific application instructions listed below and submit the required documentation to the Lockbox:
+If you (the petitioner or self-petitioner) want your relatives considered for the FWVP program, you must follow the FWVP program-specific application instructions listed below and submit the following required documentation to the lockbox:

-- Complete a separate Form I-131 for each family member eligible to participate in the FWVP Program.
+- Complete a separate Form I-131, Application for Travel Document, for each family member eligible to participate in the FWVP Program;

 - Complete parts 1, 2, 7, 8 and 9 of Form I-131;

-- Note that Part 1 requests information about you, the petitioner (or self-petitioners).
+- Part 1 requests information about you, the petitioner (or self-petitioners).

 - Under Part 8, sign it yourself, as the petitioner (or self-petitioner);

-- Write “FWVP” in capital letters at the top of the Form I-131;
+- Write “FWVP” in capital letters at the top of your Form I-131;

-- Include a photocopy of your Form I-797, Notice of Action, Form I-130 approval notice, a printout from Case Status Online which shows the approval of an Form I-130, or other evidence of your Form I-130 approval; and
+- Include a copy of your Form I-797, Notice of Action, which is your Form I-130 approval notice; a printout from Case Status Online that shows the approval of a Form I-130; or other evidence of your Form I-130 approval; and

 - Include the applicable fee or fee waiver request.
-(Applicants may request a fee waiver by submitting Form I-912, Request for Fee Waiver.
-For instructions, please see USCIS’ Fee Waiver Guidance.)
+(You may request a fee waiver by submitting Form I-912, Request for Fee Waiver.
+For more information, see our Fee Waiver Guidance page.);

-- If you are eligible to self-petition, you must also submit evidence to establish a qualifying family relationship with the deceased veteran and evidence of reinstatement or 204(l) relief of your Form I-130.
+- If you are eligible to self-petition, you must also submit evidence to establish a qualifying family relationship with the deceased veteran and evidence of reinstatement or INA section 204(l) relief of your Form I-130;

-- Complete a separate Form I-134 with supporting documents for each family member (including yourself, if you are a self-petitioner).
-Follow the form instructions provided on the Affidavit of Support page.
-As needed, you may submit Form-134 affidavits from multiple sponsors to provide sufficient evidence that the sponsors have adequate income or financial resources to support each family member.
-There is no filing fee for Form I-134.
+- Complete a separate Form I-134, Declaration of Financial Support, with supporting documents for each family member (including yourself, if you are a self-petitioner).
+You may submit Form-134 affidavits from multiple sponsors to show there is sufficient income or financial resources to support each family member.

-- If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
-You do not need to complete Form I-134.
+- Note: If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
+You do not need to complete Form I-134;

-- If you are concurrently filing a request for humanitarian reinstatement with the Form I-131, or a request for humanitarian reinstatement because a previous request was denied, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above.
+- If you are concurrently filing a request for humanitarian reinstatement with your Form I-131, or a request for humanitarian reinstatement because we denied a previous request, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above; and

-You must file for all eligible relatives associated with the same approved Form I-130 at the same time so that they can be processed together.
-Submit all applications and associated supporting documents, including filing fees or a fee waiver request, in one package to this address only:
+You must file for all eligible relatives associated with the same approved Form I-130 at the same time so we can process them together.
+Mail everything in one package to the USCIS Chicago Lockbox:

 Chicago, IL 60680-4120

-Failure to submit applications together may impact our ability to determine their program eligibility, and we may deny of all or some of the related applications.
+If you do not submit these applications together, it may affect our ability to determine eligibility, and we may deny all or some of the related applications.

-You cannot file your application electronically through our online filing system at this time.
+You cannot file your application through our online filing system at this time.

 You must pay the fees for Form I-131, Application for Travel Document, for each application you submit for a family member, or you can apply for a fee waiver.
-There is no fee for Form I-134, Affidavit of Support.
-Fees are subject to change; you should check the USCIS fee schedule before filing any petition or application.
-You must also cover all costs associated with attending an interview abroad, including completion of a medical examination and travel to the United States.
+There is no fee for Form I-134, Declaration of Financial Support.
+You must also cover all costs associated with attending an interview abroad, including completing a medical examination and traveling to the United States.

 Processing Your Application

 The grant of parole is not automatic.
-We will use our discretion to authorize parole on a case-by-cases basis.
-We will generally only authorize parole to beneficiaries who meet the FWVP guidelines and also:
+We will use our discretion to authorize parole on a case-by-case basis.
+We will only authorize parole to beneficiaries who meet the FWVP guidelines and also: